 Step 3: Dig the Trench and Pour the Footing

 The walls of the footing trench should be vertical, so it's best to dig the trench with a spade and a round-point shovel.
-Cut the edges of the trench with the spade, use the shovel to remove material and when the trench has been dug, use the spade to level the bottom and the shovel to scoop in drain rock.
+Cut the edges of the trench with the spade, and use the shovel to dig out the soil.
+Then, use the spade to level the bottom and the shovel to scoop in drain rock.
 Combine concrete mix with water in a wheelbarrow, mix it thoroughly and shovel it into the trench.
-Pour the entire footing in one session and then let the concrete set overnight.
+Pour the entire footing in one session, smooth the top of the concrete with a concrete float, and let the concrete set overnight.

 Step 4: Stake Lines for the Bricks